krystof-hruby/better-unity-script-templates/README.md

 **PROCESS**:
 1. Choose a specific [variant](<#Variants v2.0>)
-2. Place the folder "ScriptTemplates" into your Project's Assets folder ^[This will overrule the Unity's default ScriptTemplates folder for this Project]
+2. Place the folder "ScriptTemplates" into your Project's Assets folder[^note]
 	- IMPORTANT: The path **must** be exactly: Assets/ScriptTemplates/\<the_files_from_the_folder\>
 3. Restart Unity

+[^note]:This will overrule the Unity's default ScriptTemplates folder for this Project]

 ### Unity Installation Level
 Advantages and disadvantages[^installationlvl]